-A moving average is calculated by totaling a set of prices over a set period of time and then dividing the sum by the number in the series.
-The prices could be the closing price of an instrument and the number could be the number of days or bars used in the calculation.
+A simple moving average (SMA) is calculated by finding the sum of a certain number of closing prices over a set period of time and then dividing it by the number in the series.

-In its simplest form a market can be considered bullish when trading above the moving average and bearish when trading below the moving average.
+In general, a market can be considered bullish when trading above its moving average and bearish when trading below the moving average.

 Moving average crossovers